aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/metafile-and-vector-image-handling/bmp-header-support/_index.md

 ### Q5: How do I obtain a temporary license for Aspose.Imaging?

 A5: You can get a temporary license for testing and development purposes from [here](https://purchase.aspose.com/temporary-license/).

+## Frequently Asked Questions

+**Q: How can I read a BMP file in Java without Aspose?**
+A: You could use `javax.imageio.ImageIO.read`, but it lacks advanced features like format conversion and may not support all BMP variants.

+**Q: Is there a way to set PNG compression level?**
+A: Yes, `PngOptions` provides a `setCompressionLevel(int)` method where 0 is no compression and 9 is maximum compression.

+**Q: Can I convert BMP to PNG in a multi‑threaded application?**
+A: Absolutely.
+Just ensure each thread works with its own `Image` instance and properly disposes of it after saving.

+**Q: Does the library support reading BMP metadata?**
+A: Aspose.Imaging can access BMP header information through the `BmpImage` class, allowing you to inspect dimensions, DPI, and more.

+**Q: What if I need to convert a large batch of images?**
+A: Wrap the conversion code in a loop that iterates over your file list, and consider using a thread pool to parallelize the workload.

+---

+**Last Updated:** 2026-01-22
+**Tested With:** Aspose.Imaging for Java 24.12
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}